hoel-bagard/Segmentation-PyTorch/src/dataset/README.md

 There are two segmentations masks per image for this project:
 - An RGB mask used for classification.
 - A grayscale one used for danger level prediction.
-The masks are 8 by 5 pixels since this is the label precision we got.\
+The masks are 16 by 10 pixels since this is the label precision we got.
-TODO: It might be possible to get a 16x10 mask by taking into account the overlapp.
-For each "pixel" get the value from each tile that contains it, then take the class/level that appears the most.

 Generate segmentation masks with (make sure the classes and max danger level are set in the data config file):